Guides

 Create your trip and set the dates

-The safety timer requires a trip end date to be set.
-If no end date is set, no alert fires.
+Return-by monitoring requires a trip end date.
+If no end date is set, no return-by alert can fire.

-Create your trip in Trip Planner → New trip, and set:
+Create your trip under Plan → Trip (click Add), and set:

 • A start date — the day you leave the trailhead